 They’re increasingly targeting boomers with what’s known as “skills-based volunteering” opportunities whose jobs are valued at $40 to $500 an hour, far more than traditional volunteering’s $18 to $20 an hour, according to a blog post by Emily Ferstie of United Way for Southeastern Michigan.

-In Florida, the city of Hollywood is ramping up what it calls the Boomers Experience and Skills Team, or BEST.
+In Florida, the city of Hollywood has ramped up what it calls the Boomers Experience and Skills Team, or B.E.S.T.

-BEST will let boomers use their job training and life skills to “help the area’s unemployed and underemployed residents achieve career success,” Storey says.
+B.E.S.T. lets boomers use their job training and life skills to “help the area’s unemployed and underemployed residents achieve career success,” Storey said.

-The goal is to get 50 boomer volunteers to train 500 unemployed and underemployed people and also help run a job fair.
+Its goal was to get 50 boomer volunteers to train 500 unemployed and underemployed people and also to help run a job fair.
 The April 2014 job fair was a huge success, attracting more than 550 job seekers and 25 employers.

 A Successful 'Calling All Boomers' Meeting

-The idea has resonated with local midlifers.
-“At our first ‘calling all boomers’ meeting, 60 people came and some were from the larger Broward County area, not just Hollywood,” Storey says.
-“We were really pleased.
-Now we need to get them to stay engaged and have fun.”
+The B.E.S.T. idea has resonated with local midlifers.
+“At our first ‘calling all boomers’ meeting, 60 people came and some were from the larger Broward County area, not just Hollywood,” Storey said.
+“We were really pleased.”

 (MORE: How They Spend Their Summer Vacation: Volunteering)

 Similarly, Lutheran Social Services, which manages the U.S. government’s Senior Corps Program through much of Minnesota, has a pilot project known as Minnesota Boomer Corps.
 Its goal is to enroll “new, busy boomer volunteers who can commit 10 hours per week” to tutor at-risk children and assist the frail elderly in their own homes.